-Indicate if your jurisdiction implements the following Yes/No Comment: Do you issue development permits? • If yes, what department is responsible?
+Indicate if your jurisdiction implements the following Yes/No Comment: Do you issue development permits?If yes, what department is responsible?
 Yes Construction Official If you do not issue development permits, what is your process for tracking new development?
 N/A - Are permits tracked by hazard area?
 (For example, floodplain development permits.)
-No - Do you have a buildable land inventory? • If yes, please describe No - Describe the level of build-out in your jurisdiction.
-N/A
+No - Do you have a buildable land inventory?
+No -